MisterCoderman/cossacks-1.52/README.md

 This version does not include built-in add-ons, but all new cheat codes work as they are embedded in the game engine, not in the game resources.

 # 🚨 Troubleshooting

-Create an empty text file named wine in the game folder if crashes occur on Windows.
+If your game crashes on Windows, try one of the following solutions (or both, if necessary):

-Create an empty text file named novsync to disable vertical synchronization.
+Create an empty text file named wine in the game folder.

-Try one of these solutions, or both in exceptional cases.
+To disable vertical synchronization, create an empty text file named novsync.

 # 🍷 Installation on macOS via CrossOver